...

 The whole running thing made me stubborn and persistent.
 Sometimes I used ankle brace to lower the pain while running.

-I also read about disabled people in wheelchairs doing marathons and it made me go wow.
+I also read about disabled people in wheelchairs doing marathons, and it made me go wow.
 As a fully able-bodied man, what stopped me from achieving my goals?

-Marathon for Seniors : To be or not to be, that is the question…
+Marathon for Seniors: To be or not to be, that is the question…

 people_runnig_marathon.jpeg

-We started from 0.30miles, literally (don’t laugh at this), going upwards to 0.62, 1.7 miles, etc.
+We started at 0.30 miles, literally (don’t laugh at this), and went up to 0.62, 1.7 miles, etc.

 You get the point.

-First, I became a half-marathon runner, then I went for it as a whole.
+First, I became a half-marathon runner, and then I went for it as a whole.
 15 miles, then 20, and now it’s 26.2.

 I was in denial.
-At certain point, I realized being persistently stubborn could ruin all my efforts so far.
+At a certain point, I realized being persistently stubborn could ruin all my efforts so far.

 Guess what?

-My diagnose was arthritis.
+My diagnosis was arthritis.

 Funny, right?
 I looked up the 78-year runner with arthritis and earned it as well.